cs550-epfl/cs550/README.md

 In the reading list below, HandAR-Ch.2 means Chapter 2 in the Handbook of Practical Logic and Automated Reasoning Above, whereas HandMC-Ch.9 means Chapter 9 of the Handbook of Model Checking, etc.

+## NOTE

+To see the material, please visit https://mediaspace.epfl.ch , log in with your EPFL credentials and [select this channel](https://mediaspace.epfl.ch/channel/CS-550+Formal+Verification/30542).
+Slides and listings are attached underneath the videos.

 ## COURSE OUTLINE